LANDLORD SPECIAL REPORT

 So What Are the 5 Ingredients that Make Up a Good Tenant?

-- Honesty / Integrity Trust... reliability... decency are what comes into my mind as qualities of an honest person with integrity.
+- Honesty / Integrity Trust... reliability... decency are qualities that come to mind when I think of a top quality tenant.
 I want a tenant who will do what he agrees to do.
 Someone who morally chooses to do the right thing.
 A person whose signature on a contract signifies a binding promise they will keep.

 - Creditworthiness If I am going to give legal possession of a valuable piece of real property to a tenant, I'm going to first want to know I'm dealing with someone with a good track record concerning credit.
 We have technology available now that can give me a credit report on the computer instantly on any rental prospect, so I definitely want to assure myself that my prospect deals with financial matters in a reputable way.